 I use Microsoft Publisher to make all of my printables.
-For my photos and clipart, I use Lightroom and Photoshop.
-When they’re ready to be uploaded to the blog, I convert the final version into a pdf file with Adobe Acrobat Pro.
+For my photos and clipart, my husband took all the photos and use Photoshop, I work with my friend who is an artist.
+When the printable is ready to be uploaded to the blog, I convert the final version into a pdf file with Adobe Acrobat Pro.

 Where do you find the clipart for printables?

-I had a hard time finding good clipart, but now I get most of my clipart from my artist.
-I also buy some from TPT (Teachers Pay Teachers) or search for free clip art online.
+I had a hard time finding good clipart, but now I get most of the clipart from my artist here you can get in my store.
+I also buy some clipart from TPT (Teacher Pay Teacher) or search for free clip-art online.

 How do you make nine different language versions (Traditional & Simplified Chinese characters, jyutping, pinyin, zhuyin, and English) for the printable?